jaztonchern/curly-pancake/README.md

 This repository is a page containing my personal information.

+The contents of the page can be found and edited in the *index.html* file.

+The contents can be viewed on https://jaztonchern.github.io/curly-pancake/.

+If changes are made and committed, the site will be updated if there are no errors.

+</br></br>

-Below documents how to edit the webpage locally and deploy in a container on Docker.
+Below documents how to edit the webpage locally and deploy in a container on Docker after.

 ## 1. Clone the repository to a local device